Mastering TipKit: Basics

 configuration.tip.invalidate(reason: .tipClosed)

-These two lines of code have the same functionality, which is to invalidate a certain Tip and record the reason.
+These two lines serve the same purpose: they invalidate a Tip and record the reason for it.

-Currently, TipKit provides three types of reasons for Tip invalidation:
+Currently, TipKit provides three reasons for invalidating a Tip:

-• actionPerformed: mainly used for invalid operations generated by developers in the code.
+• actionPerformed: Primarily used for invalidations actively triggered by developers in the code.

-• tipClosed: this reason is recorded when the close button (x) on the Tip view is clicked.
+• tipClosed: Recorded when the close button (x) on the Tip view is clicked.

-• displayCountExceeded: when the number of times a Tip is displayed exceeds the set threshold, TipKit will automatically invalidate it and record this reason (explained in detail below).
+• displayCountExceeded: When the number of Tip displays exceeds a set threshold, TipKit will automatically invalidate the Tip and record this reason (explained below).

-Please note that invalidation Tip and hiding Tip are two different concepts.
+It is important to note that invalidating a Tip and preventing a Tip from displaying are two different concepts.

-We use rules to determine whether a Tip meets the display conditions.
-However, one prerequisite is that the Tip must not have already been invalidated.
-If a Tip has been invalidated, even if the display rules are met, TipKit will not display it.
+We use rules to decide if a Tip meets the conditions for display, but a prerequisite is that the Tip must not already be invalidated.
+Otherwise, even if the display rules are met, TipKit will not display an invalidated Tip.

-Setting Maximum Display Count for Tip with Options
+Setting the Maximum Display Count for a Tip

-In the previous text, we mentioned another reason for invalidating a Tip: displayCountExceeded.
-By defining options in the Tip, we can control the maximum number of times it is displayed.
+In the earlier discussion, we mentioned another reason for Tip invalidation: displayCountExceeded.
+By defining options within a Tip, we can control its maximum number of displays.

 Swift